 While Jenkins is perfect for the build stages of the pipeline, perhaps an even more complex problem to solve is deployments, especially when it involves multiple cloud platforms and mature deployment practices.
 Kubernetes has a deployment API which has support for rollout, rollback, and other core deployment functionality.
 However, another open source tool, Spinnaker, create by Netflix, has been in the spotlight for its advanced deployment controls.

 While Jenkins excels at build automation and initiating automated tests, Spinnaker complements it well by enabling complex deployment strategies.
 Which tool you choose will depend on your circumstances.
 Teams that are deeply invested in Jenkins may find it easier to simply better manage Jenkins using Kubernetes.
 Teams that are looking for a better and easier way to handle deployments than Jenkins would want to give Spinnaker a spin.
-Either way, Kubernetes will play a role in ensuring that a CI/CD pipeline functions seamlessly.
+Either way, Kubernetes will play a role in ensuring that CI/CD pipelines function seamlessly.

 A CI/CD pipeline management tool is essential as it acts as the control pane for your operations.
 However, it’s not the only tool you’ll use.